WaylonWalker/waylonwalker.com/pages/blog/kedro-in-scripts.md

 from kedro.extras.datasets.pandas.csv_dataset import CSVDataSet from kedro.extras.datasets.pandas.parquet_dataset import ParquetDataSet

-# the seqential runner is the simplest, it runs one node at a time.
+# the sequential runner is the simplest.
+It runs one node at a time.
 runner = SequentialRunner()

 # this is a super simple example pipeline